1107-adishjain/Codemap-Hackxios/kiro/02_solution-brainstorming.md

 | **Knowledge Sharing** | Tribal, concentrated | Visual, distributed |
 | **Onboarding** | Weeks of confusion | Days of guided discovery |

-**Judge Takeaway:** This isn't just about efficiency—it's about transforming the fundamental developer experience from reactive to proactive.
+This isn't just about efficiency—it's about transforming the fundamental developer experience from reactive to proactive.

 ## 7. MVP Feature Set (Deliberate Scope)